xyflow/xyflow/README.md

 # Quick Start

 This is a very basic example of how to use React Flow.
-There are more advanced examples in the [example](/example/src) folder.
+You can find more advanced examples on the [website](https://reactflow.dev/examples).

 ```javascript
 import React from 'react';